acheron2302/vyper-doc/README.md

 You **MUST** follow this rule for the script to work:
 * **YOU MUST RUN THIS SCRIPT WITH VYPER COMPILER ALREADY OPEN AND RUN ON YOUR TERMINAL**.
 If you haven't install vyper compiler then you can follow [this instruction on their document](https://vyper.readthedocs.io/en/latest/installing-vyper.html)
 * This script only work if you **write the natspec inside the function**
-* You can only have 1 dev and 1 notice and 1 author in each function.
+* You can only have 1 dev, 1 notice and 1 author in each function.
 But if you need more than 1 then you can write in multiple line like in the example
 * The setup.sh is only support linux for now

 ## Contact